ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 Please change the directory to where the TinyGarble repo is located.
 First, please have a look at the usage of the [`TinyGarble`](https://github.com/esonghori/TinyGarble#main-binary) binary.
 Let us compute the dot product of 3-element vectors `A = {1, 2, 3}` and `B = {-1, -2, -3}` where each element is represented by 8-bit signed numbers and the accumulator is 32 bits.
-For this we have to use the netlist `syn/mac_8_8_32bit.scd` and execute TinyGarble for 3 cycles.
+For this, we have to use the netlist `syn/mac_8_8_32bit.scd` and execute TinyGarble for 3 cycles.

 On Alice's terminal, run
 ```bash